jamesquinlan/principles-programming-languages/topics/c1_intro.md

 * Introduce notions of programming languages
 * Outline basic concepts of programming language design

 We introduce the principles and concepts underlying programming languages.
-It is not about specific programming languages, however, specific languages are used to illustrate these principles and concepts.
+It is not about specific programming languages; however, particular languages illustrate these principles and concepts.

 ### History of Programming Languages

 #### Machine Language

 At the lowest level, computers understand binary code.
-For example, 16-bit machine language program containing 4 instructions could be:
+For example, a 16-bit machine language program containing four instructions could be:

 ```
 0011011010011010